skellis46/slipbox/two women dancing.md

 <https://en.wikipedia.org/wiki/Digital_Commons_(Elsevier)> (plenty of issues with them: <https://www.theatlantic.com/science/archive/2016/01/elsevier-academic-publishing-petition/427059/>)
 <https://en.wikipedia.org/wiki/Digital_commons_%28economics%29>

 Their freedom to play and make was curtailed.
 They have been coerced under the illusion of freedom and play.
 These two young people were certainly not creating some content for our innocent digital commons.
+To even call it commons is to trivialise the mechanism.
+Gloss over.
+Veneer.